 However, an aunt, uncle, or unrelated person cannot claim a child as a dependent, as defined above, even if claiming the child as a dependent on a federal income tax return.

+2. Can the claimant claim the child as a dependent for federal tax purposes?

 The age, status as a full-time student, and gross income of a daughter, son, granddaughter, grandson, or foster child are factors only in determining whether the claimant can claim the child as a dependent for federal purposes.
-For example, parents that can claim a qualifying 30-year-old child for federal purposes can claim that child as a dependent for PA Schedule SP purposes.
+For example, parents that can claim a qualifying 30-yearold child for federal purposes can claim that child as a dependent for PA Schedule SP purposes.